-On mobile, the calendar can be rendered at the top or bottom of the screen, in the center of the screen,
+On mobile the component can be rendered either at the top or bottom of the screen, in the center of the screen,

 anchored to an input or any object for that matter and it can also be embedded in any inline content.

-You can have a bottom positioned calendar on mobile, a popover anchored to the input on tablet and desktop display on large sceens.
+You can have a bottom positioned date scroller on mobile, a popover anchored to the input on tablet and desktop display on large sceens.

 Use the min and max settings to restrict selection.

-This is useful to make picking a date faster and to reduce user errors.
+This is useful to make the selection faster and to reduce user errors.

-A great example is scheduling.
-You want to disable past dates and maybe enable selection from the next six months.
-Simply restrict values with the min and max.
+A great example is date of birth.
+You want to disable future dates and maybe add age verification?
+Simply restrict values up to 18 years in the past.